Understanding the Category 3 Black Water Risk

 The Professional Extraction and Sterilization Protocol

 Cleaning a sewer backup involves much more than vacuuming wet floors.
-Our certified professionals wear full PPE (tyvek suits, respirators, and heavy-duty gloves), extract sewage under negative air pressure, remove highly porous materials like contaminated carpets and drywall, wash structural timber with biocides, and use commercial HEPA air scrubbers to guarantee the air is safe and pure before rebuilding.
+Trained cleanup teams wear full PPE, extract sewage under controlled conditions, remove highly porous materials like contaminated carpets and drywall, clean structural timber with appropriate disinfectants, and use commercial HEPA air scrubbers before rebuilding begins.

 +1 (571) 655-7207